Google spends big on U.S. lobbying amid antitrust, bias battles

 Google declined to comment beyond its filing.

-Lawmakers and regulators have weighed new privacy and antitrust rules to rein in the power of large internet service providers such as Google, Facebook Inc and Amazon.com Inc .
+Lawmakers and regulators have weighed new privacy and antitrust rules to rein in the power of large internet service providers such as Google, Facebook Inc <FB.O> and Amazon.com Inc <AMZN.O>.

 Google Chief Executive Sundar Pichai, who testified in December before a U.S. House of Representatives panel for the first time, has said the company backs the idea of national privacy legislation.
 But he has contested accusations of the company having a political bias in its search results and of stifling competition.